 Who should get the vaccine?

 The risk of getting the virus depends on the season of travel, location, length of stay and types of activities you do.
-Generally, the risk of infection is greater in agricultural or farming areas.
+Generally, the risk of infection is greater in rural agricultural or farming areas.
 The travel clinic doctor or nurse will advise if you should receive the vaccine.

 Who is most at risk?